simple-login/demo/README.md

 This is an example of a typical website that implements SimpleLogin.
+The code is deployed on http://demosl.now.sh

 Upon successful login, you will see the information that the website receives when you sign in with SimpleLogin.